Trees

 Medium Trees

-Trees with a mid-height stature and/or canopy spread.
+Medium sized trees are defined as trees with a mid-height stature and/or canopy spread.
 These trees have the ability to give structure in a tight urban landscape and can appear large at the human scale.

 Deciduous